jtonglet/jtonglet.github.io/_blog/2026-09-10-misleading-chart-acl.md

 Let's explore one more example of the third most-represented misleader: dual axis.
 Here, we compare the three models against human accuracy on three NLP tasks.
 This is a bar chart, so let's see which bar is the tallest.
 Damn, model A looks really strong, beating the human accuracy on all tasks!

+<p align="center">
+  <img width="50%" src="/images/misleading_chart_acl/dual_axis.png" alt="A dual axes chart." />
+</p>

 Of course, there is a trick.
-Look on your left, look on your left, there is not one but two numerical axes.
+Look to your left, look to your right; there is not one but two numerical axes.
 The left one is a standard 0-100 axis used to report model accuracy.
 The one on the right is truncated at 80% (!) and reports the human accuracy.
-In this setting, it is simply impossible to compare model A and the human accuracy.
+In this setting, it's simply impossible to fairly compare model A's performance with human performance.
 This chart needs an urgent fix.

-<p align="center">
-  <img width="50%" src="/images/misleading_chart_acl/dual_axis.png" alt="A dual axes chart." />
-</p>

-The chart below is much better now.
+The chart below is much better.
 It uses a single axis.
 Now it is clear that model A never beats human performance in practice.
 Takeaway: dual axes are misleading in almost all scenarios; avoid using them.

 <p align="center">
   <img width="50%" src="/images/misleading_chart_acl/dual_axis_corrected.png" alt="The corrected chart." />
 </p>

-> A comparison between AI models and humans using two different axes was done in an actual ACL/EMNLP paper that served as inspiration for this example.
+> This example is inspired by a real dual-axis AI-vs-human comparison published at ACL/EMNLP.

 ### To go further, return first to 1954

 Misleading charts have only gained major interest recently in the wake of the COVID pandemic, due to their extensive use to propagate disinformation about the virus.
 However, they were already discussed in 1954 by Darrel Huff in his excellent book "How to Lie with Statistics" [2].
 I highly recommend this short but great read to anyone interested in the topic.
-If you want to explore this growing research area further, you can also check out [the reading list](https://github.com/UKPLab/awesome-misleading-visualizations) that I regularly update on Github [3].
+If you want to explore this growing research area further, you can also check out [the reading list](https://github.com/UKPLab/awesome-misleading-visualizations) that I regularly update on GitHub [3].

 {% capture takeaways %}